KyleSeaford/PythonHelpfulBits/README.md

-# Pyautogui-KS
+# Python Helpful Bits

-Welcome to Pyautogui-KS, a repository showcasing the usage of PyAutoGUI, a Python library for GUI automation tasks, created by Kyle Seaford.
+Welcome to Python Helpful Bits, a repository showcasing the usage of PyAutoGUI, Logging and other Python bits. created by Kyle Seaford.

-## Overview

-PyAutoGUI is a cross-platform Python module for automating mouse and keyboard actions.
-It allows you to control the mouse and keyboard programmatically, which can be useful for tasks such as automating repetitive tasks, creating GUI tests, and controlling computer applications remotely.

 ## Contents